China's clamp down on speculators in yuan forwards set to hit importers too

 That is still cheaper than 3.08 percent in the offshore deliverable yuan market and 3.9 percent in the non-deliverable market (NDF), analysts at Nomura said.

-“This policy seems like crisis management to me as the central bank hopes to stabilise the volatile FX market, but the way to handle it is not appropriate,” the financial market head in Hong Kong said.
-(Additional reporting by Saikat Chatterjee in HONG KONG, Fang Yan in BEIJING and Kazunori Takada in SHANGHAI; Editing by Neil Fullick)
+“This policy seems like crisis management to me as the central bank hopes to stabilize the volatile FX market, but the way to handle it is not appropriate,” the financial market head in Hong Kong said.

+Additional reporting by Saikat Chatterjee in HONG KONG, Fang Yan in BEIJING and Kazunori Takada in SHANGHAI; Editing by Neil Fullick